A Glimpse of Hinduism

 7. I believe that the Vedas contain the eternal truth.

-The Fundamental Doctrines are the Doctrine of Karma and the Doctrine of Re-incarnation.
+The Fundamental Doctrines are the Doctrine of Karma and the Doctrine of Reincarnation.

 Hinduism allows flexibility and practicality.
 There are no set of rules that govern you, but a way of life that makes you think about others, as the essence is about Karma.
 The cycle of life.
-It basically means that every good thought, word or deed begets a similar reaction.
-Your Good deeds will always be rewarded and your mistakes will allow growth as you learn from them.
+It means that every good thought, word, or deed begets a similar reaction.
+Your Good deeds will always be rewarded, and your mistakes will allow growth as you learn from them.
 Hinduism teaches tolerance and acceptance.
-It is building of good character.
-Fasting, teaches the discipline of resistance and resilience.
-Yoga has the same teaching, but on a different level and also conveys self realization.
-Hinduism teaches that we are passing through this world; but are all heading to the same destination, each on our own
+It is building good character.
+Fasting teaches the discipline of resistance and resilience.
+Yoga has the same teaching, but on a different level, and also conveys self-realization.
+Hinduism teaches that we are passing through this world, but are all heading to the same destination, each on our own journey.
+Ultimately, we end up as the story of the hare and the tortoise.
+When we finally reach there, we are surprised that we, all through our own paths, journeys, and experiences, reach the same goal, and there is no right or wrong path.
+We merely reach our destination when we are ready, but we all reach the same destination.
+Which is “Moksha” liberation.
+In English, it may be called Heaven.
+Hinduism begins with the story of Brahma depicted as possessing many hands and many heads.
+This is an attempt to capture the many forms, many strengths, and power that God represents.

 He has four hands – the four directions.

-In each hand he holds the following:
+In each hand, he holds the following:

 »» The Vedas – Knowledge,

-»» A rosary, which he counts, so that represents – time,
+»» A rosary, which he counts, so that represents time,

 »» A water pot- The whole universe evolved out of water